mossblaser/scriptie/README.md

 In the case of a negative exit code (indicating the script was ended by some signal) the script is reported as having been killed.

+### Working directory and uploaded files

+All scripts are executed in an empty, temporary working directory.
+Further, all uploaded files are uploaded to separate temporary directories.

+Temporary directories are deleted when the Scriptie server exits, after `--job-cleanup-delay` (by default 24 hours after completion) or when the 'Delete' button is pressed.